Phase transitions in time complexity of Brownian circuits: State-transition dynamics and first passage time in Brownian circuits

 \section{State-transition dynamics and first passage time in Brownian circuits}

 In Brownian circuits, computation is carried out through the stochastic motion of Brownian particles along wires, with CJoin gates inducing transitions between logic states.
-Rather than explicitly tracking individual particle trajectories, it is often more convenient to describe the dynamics in terms of the circuit's state-transition diagram, a discrete graph whose nodes represent logic states and whose edges represent allowed transitions.
-In this representation, computation becomes a stochastic process on a finite graph, and the first-passage time (FPT) to the unique completed state provides a natural measure of computational time.
-To establish a theoretical basis for analyzing Brownian circuits, we first recall the classical FPT properties of one-dimensional drift-diffusion processes and reinterpret them as a dynamical phase transition that is directly relevant to computational behavior in Brownian circuits.
-This perspective provides a reference point for evaluating the time complexity of more general circuit architectures.
-We then introduce an embedding method that maps the dynamics on an arbitrary state-transition graph onto an effective one-dimensional graph, clarifying how structural features of the graph influence the balance between forward and backward transitions.
-Finally, we discuss general structural properties of Brownian circuits and formulate a conjecture on the existence of easy-hard transitions in generic Brownian circuits.
+Rather than explicitly tracking individual particle trajectories, it is often more convenient to describe the dynamics in terms of a circuit state-transition diagram, a discrete graph whose nodes represent logic states and whose edges represent allowed transitions.
+In this representation, computation becomes a stochastic process on a finite graph, and the FPT to the unique completed state provides a natural measure of the computational time.
+To establish a theoretical basis for analyzing Brownian circuits, we first recall the classical FPT properties of one-dimensional drift-diffusion processes and reinterpret them as dynamical phase transition that directly relevant to the computational behavior in Brownian circuits.
+This perspective provides a reference for evaluating the time complexities of general circuit architectures.
+We then introduce an embedding method that maps the dynamics of an arbitrary state-transition graph onto an effective one-dimensional graph, clarifying how the structural features of the graph influence the balance between forward and backward transitions.
+Finally, we discuss the general structural properties of Brownian circuits and formulate a conjecture regarding the existence of easy--hard transitions in generic Brownian circuits.